geojeff/busser/README.md

 This program does not well work yet...

-UPDATE 2012-01-23: Jasko reported in irc a problem trying an older SC app against master, and it turns out to be the same thing plaguing waiter.
+UPDATE 2012-01-23: Jasko reported in irc a problem trying an older SC app against master, and it turns out to be the same thing plaguing busser.
 If lines 86-89 of sproutcore/frameworks/runtime/system/index_set.js are commented out, the hello world app now comes up.
 Woohoo!

 Description
 ===========

-**Waiter** is a node.js development system for SproutCore written in Coffeescript.
+**Busser** is a node.js development system for SproutCore written in Coffeescript.

 This project is based on garçon, which was written by Martin Ottenwaelter (martoche) and updated substantially by Maurits Lamers (mauritslamers).